Maria Martynova

 AI offers valuable insights into glaucoma detection, analyzing changes that may not be visible to the naked eye or even on standard OCT imaging.

-The Altris AI Early Glaucoma Risk Assessment Module specifically focuses on analyzing the ganglion cell complex, measuring its thickness, and identifying any thinning or asymmetry.
+The Altris AI Early Glaucoma Risk Assessment Module specifically focuses on analyzing the OCT ganglion cell layer, measuring its thickness, and identifying any thinning or asymmetry.
 These measurements help determine a patient’s glaucoma risk.
 If the ganglion cell complex has an average thickness and is symmetrical throughout the macula, the module will assign a low probability of Glaucoma.

 Asymmetries or variations in thickness increase the calculated risk, indicated by a yellow result color.
 Glaucoma GCC is often characterized by thinning or asymmetry, suggesting glaucomatous atrophy, indicating a high risk, and triggering a red result color.